 Be warned, however, that this list does not include any recent Top 10, 20, or even 100 hits.
-A lot of these songs are from the 70’s, 80’s, and 90’s…and the most recent one is from way back in 2011.
+A lot of these songs are from the 70’s, 80’s, and 90’s.
+In fact, the most recent one is from way back in 2011.
 That’s not to say there aren’t any great underrated and unique wedding songs from the past couple years.
 It’s just that these are the wedding songs that seem to constantly take up rotation on my playlist so I wanted to share.

 This version of the song was an early demo of “You Only Live Once” from the Strokes third album, First Impressions of Earth.
 It’s completely different from the album version, and features Nick Valensi playing keyboards with Julian Casablancas singing the lyrics softly.
 I think the result is gorgeous, and would work great as a unique first dance song that most people probably haven’t heard yet.